Miss Utah

-The Miss Utah competition is the pageant that selects the representative for the state of Utah in the Miss America pageant.
+The Miss Utah competition is the pageant that selects the representative for the state of Utah in the Miss America competition.
 Two Miss Utah titleholders have won the Miss America pageant.

-Lindsey Larsen of Lehi was crowned Miss Utah 2021 on June 11, 2022 at the Capital Theatre in Salt Lake City, Utah.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she was a Non-finalist Talent winner.
+Paris Matthews of Salt Lake City was crowned Miss Utah 2024 on June 15, 2024, at the Capitol Theatre in Salt Lake City, Utah.
+She will compete for the title of Miss America 2025.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Utah titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.